wittlock/ngx-image-zoom/README.md

 enableLens | false | If enabled only a small portion around the mouse cursor will actually magnify instead of the entire image area. lensWidth | 100 | Width of the lens, if enabled. lensHeight | 100 | Height of the lens, if enabled. circularLens | false | Make the lens circular instead of square.
-This will only look good if width and height are equal.
+This will only look good if width and height are equal. minZoomRatio | *baseRatio* | Lower limit on how much zoom can be applied with scrollZoom enabled.
+See below for details. maxZoomRatio | 2 | Upper limit on how much zoom can be applied with scrollZoom enabled.
+See below for details.

 ### Zoom modes
 Mode | Description